 Val Plaisant, St Helier, Jersey, CI.

 The principal Catholic church in Jersey, and one of the finest in the diocese.
 Built of Brittany granite in the French Gothic style of the thirteenth century, by a French architect for the Oblates of Mary Immaculate.
 The church is a major St Helier landmark and the lofty interior is vaulted throughout.
-The church was subjected to a major and destructive reordering after the Second Vatican Council, but retains glass and other furnishings of considerable interest.
-It has recently (2006-07) been the subject of an extensive and sympathetic renovation.
+It was subjected to a major and destructive reordering after the Second Vatican Council, but retains glass and other furnishings of considerable interest.
+It was the subject of an extensive and sympathetic renovation in 2006-7.

 Although official reluctance discouraged the building of public Catholic chapels, a number of little oratories were built in private houses after the passing of the Bill.
 These were served by French clergy, and all closed between 1801-03, when conditions in France eased and clergy were able to return.
 However, in 1803 a new oratory dedicated to St Louis was formed within a loft in Castle Street for the few remaining French Catholics (known as Les Mielles – ‘The Sandhills’).
 Access to the chapel was via a ladder.